CarterPape/CarterPape.github.io/the-blog/making-write/_posts/2018-07-23-i-alone-can-fix-this.md

 [design in ai]: https://s3.amazonaws.com/carterpape-assets/how+the+app+will+look.zip "direct download of the original .ai file and related assets"
 [design in pdf]: https://s3.amazonaws.com/carterpape-assets/how+the+app+will+look.pdf "direct download of a .pdf version of the write app rendering"
-[naming the app]: {% link the-blog/making-write/_posts/2018-07-23-naming.md %} "blog post about how I named write, the app"
 [Oliver Reichenstein on China]: https://ia.net/topics/designed-in-china-assembled-in-california
-[Paper]: http://www.papereditorapp.com/ "link to the app's website"
+[Paper]: https://www.papereditor.app/ "link to the app's website"
 [Paper on Twitter]: https://twitter.com/papereditorapp
 [Paper screenshot]: https://s3.amazonaws.com/carterpape-assets/paper-screenshot.png "a screenshot of Paper, the app I am currently using and upon whose functionalities I seek to improve"
 [write render]: https://s3.amazonaws.com/carterpape-assets/write-render.png "a render of write, the app, created with Adobe Illustrator"

+[naming the app]: {% link the-blog/making-write/_posts/2018-07-23-naming.md %} "blog post about how I named write, the app"